jundalisay/superb/content/en/research/socrates/parmenides/chapter-7.md

-+++
+---
-title= "The Sequence and Cycle of Creation" heading= "Chapter 7" date= 2021-12-25 image= "/covers/parmenides.jpg"
+title: "The Sequence and Cycle of Creation"
-# date= 2015-09-01
+heading: "Chapter 7"
+date: 2015-09-18
+image: "/covers/parmenides.jpg"
-description= "The One is affected by time" linkb= "/research/socrates/parmenides/chapter-6" linkbtext= "Chapter 6" linkf= "/research/socrates/parmenides/chapter-8" linkftext= "Chapter 8" icon = "/icons/soc.png"
+description: "The One is affected by time"
-+++
+icon: "/icons/soc.png"
+---

 Does the One as a Whole experience time?
 Does it become older and younger than Itself and Others?<!-- , and again, neither younger nor older than itself and others, by virtue of participation in time? -->